 The country’s first secondary school, Lycée Sisowath, opened in Phnom Penh in 1936, and slowly an educated elite developed, laying the foundations for later political changes.
 During World War II, the occupying Japanese allowed the French to continue running things and their impact on the city was relatively benign; in October 1941, after the Japanese had arrived, the coronation of Norodom Sihanouk went ahead pretty much as normal in Phnom Penh.

 With independence from the French in 1954, Phnom Penh at last became a true seat of government and an educated middle class began to gain prominence; café society began to blossom, cinemas and theatres thrived, and motorbikes and cars took to the boulevards.
-In the mid-1960s a national sports venue, the Olympic Stadium, was built and world celebrities began to visit – Le Royal, the city’s premier hotel, played host to Jacqueline Kennedy.
+In the mid-1960s a national sports venue, the Olympic Stadium, was built and world celebrities began to visit.

 On April 17, 1975, the Khmer Rouge entered Phnom Penh.
 At first they were welcomed as harbingers of peace, but within hours the soldiers had ordered the population out of the capital.
-Reassurances that it was “just for a few days” were soon discredited, and as the people – the elderly, infirm and the dying among them – left carrying such possessions as they were able, the Khmer Rouge set about destroying the city.
-Buildings were ransacked, roofs blown off; even the National Bank was blown up in the Khmer Rouge’s contempt for money.
+Reassurances that it was “just for a few days” were soon discredited, and as the people – the elderly, infirm and the dying among them – left laden with armfuls of possessions, the Khmer Rouge set about destroying the city.
+Buildings were ransacked, roofs blown off; even the National Bank was blown up.
 For three years, eight months and twenty days Phnom Penh was a ghost town.